8.2 MHz · 58 kHz · AM/RF active · Call 1-888-909-TAGS

 Booster Bags and the Limits of EAS.

 A lined shopping bag is the oldest answer to the pedestal at the door, and still one of the most common.
-Understanding why it works is the first step to understanding what actually stops it.
+It is also far from reliable, and in many states a purpose built shielding device can be a separate criminal offense on its own.

 EAS antenna pedestals flanking a retail store exit